REIsearch – A necessary bridge between citizens, researchers, and policy makers

 In order to bring the expertise and knowledge of researchers to the attention of policymakers.

 In order to allow policymakers to make use of this valuable experience and expertise on a European level to promote more evidence-based policymaking.

 REIsearch will expand into new topic areas of interest to policy, science and society as it develops.

-REIsearch is promoted by Atomium – European Institute for Science, Media and Democracy, launched seven years ago at the European Parliament by the former President of France Valéry Giscard d’Estaing and by Michelangelo Baracchi Bonvicini, today Honorary President and President of the Institute.
+REIsearch is promoted by Atomium – European Institute for Science, Media and Democracy, launched in 2012 at the European Parliament by the former President of France Valéry Giscard d’Estaing and by Michelangelo Baracchi Bonvicini, today Honorary President and President of the Institute.

 “Innovation and new scientific discoveries are improving people’s lives and making our economy more competitive.
 Science should be open and freed from its traditional ivory tower; to be discussed, submitted to critique and fed with new perspectives.
 That’s why I warmly welcome efforts such as the REIsearch initiative to get Europeans engaged in the debate about science and research and inspire fresh ideas about how to solve some of our society’s most pressing problems” commented the President of the European Commission Jean-Claude Juncker.

 REIsearch wants to successfully overcome the challenge of connecting the experience of EU citizens and the expertise of EU researchers to support policy makers in taking decisions that will affect society as a whole.

 “To win such an ambitious challenge -declared Valéry Giscard d’Estaing and Michelangelo Baracchi Bonvicini – together with our partners we have opted for a gradual approach, aiming at developing initiatives linked to specific scientific topics starting with those of greatest impact, limiting the platform’s functions to the essential.
 In the coming years additional functionalities will be available, allowing citizens to directly interact with experienced researchers at both national and European level”.